Nightlinbit/what-if-rehike-was-good/README.md

 git clone https://github.com/Rehike/Rehike htdocs
 ```

-If you feel more comfortable downloading from the GitHub website, you can simply empty the contents of the folder and replace the contents with the contents of the Rehike folder.

-If you do so, make sure to fill `htdocs` with *the large folder* rather than dropping `Rehike-master` in there directly, or else you'll be really confused when you see a file manager instead of YouTube.

 ### Branches!

 As Rehike is in active development, certain features are only being worked on in a single dedicated branch, which will then be merged with the main one once the feature is determined to be complete enough.